ndornseif/video-crusher/README.md

 Convert video to this color space.
 (RGB=24bit color, L=8bit grayscale, 1=1bit grayscale)
 Defaults to RGB.
 - -crushwidth and -crushheight (Optional, Int)
-Image resolution video will be downsampled to.
+Resolution video will be downsampled to.
 - -crushfactor (Optional, Int)
 Alternative way of setting -crushwidth and -crushheight.
 Reduces input video resolution by a set factor.